-Honoring a Family’s Shared Memory of a War Hero
+Honoring Family’s Shared Memory of War Hero

 (Woodbury, CT, July 5, 2004) – Woodbury resident Sandy Carlson has published a book of poems entitled Silent Spaces.
 The poems explore the way memory–sometimes clear, sometimes fragmented–informs the writer’s understanding of herself, her family, and her sense of place.
 This collection celebrates her family’s love for Laurence Isbell, a submariner who died in the Pacific Theater of World War II.

 “Laurence was my mother’s maternal uncle who lived as a legend in my grandmother’s home when I was a child,” Carlson says, explaining: “His “His picture sat on my grandmother’s coffee table until long after she died, when my grandfather had to sell the house.

 As a girl, I was drawn to the photo of this handsome young man and his beautiful eyes.
 Even as a child, I understood my family loved him very much, and losing him was unspeakably painful.
 Stories about him were slow to come and brief, and I held onto every one of them.”